lemosnlmb/BB-Scripts/source-code-scanner/README.md

    -l, --list                           Add URL's list to scan

 Scan modes:
-   -g, --git                            Scan for exposed git folders -b, --bazaar                         Scan for exposed Bazaar folders -m, --mercurial                      Scan for exposed Mercury folders -s, --subversion                     Scan for exposed svn folders -a, --all                            Scan for all exposed folders
+   -g, --git                            Scan for exposed Git folders -b, --bazaar                         Scan for exposed Bazaar folders -m, --mercurial                      Scan for exposed Mercurial folders -s, --subversion                     Scan for exposed Subversion folders -a, --all                            Scan for all exposed folders

 Examples: